antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

  The returned table shows you the processes in which the genes are involved as defined by the [KEGG (Kyoto Encyclopedia of Genes and Genomes) database](https://www.genome.jp/kegg/).

- * To understand the respective roles that T cells play in peripheral blood and synovial fluid of patients with RA, which pathways seem relevant?
-You can click on the little green **K icon** in front of a gene set to see the genes projected in a KEGG pathway map.

  * Above the result table, you can read the meaning of the color coding.
 Which tissue has a larger expression of most of the genes.
 What does that mean biologically?

+ R2 connects these results to other databases
+ * To understand the respective roles that T cells play in peripheral blood and synovial fluid of patients with RA, which pathways seem relevant?
+You can click on the little green **K icon** in front of a gene set to see the genes projected in a KEGG pathway map.

  To obtain a synovial fluid sample for a patient is an invasive procedure.
 One of the bigger research questions is whether blood samples could provide enough information for treatment decisions.